-The diversity of all employee groups has increased from the prior year
+The diversity of classified and exempt staff has increased from the prior year, while faculty diversity remains flat.

-Faculty diversity has increased less than 1-point, Classified staff diversity has increased 1.2-points, and Exempt staff diversity has increased by 3.5-points from the prior year.
+Faculty diversity remains flat.
+Classified staff diversity has increased 1-point, and Exempt staff diversity has increased increased slightly more than 1-point.